 “We will be working hard to resolve this impasse but at the end of the day these drivers have a huge responsibility and the employer, school boards and the provincial government need to recognize and appropriately compensate them for their work,” said Unifor Ontario Regional Director Naureen Rizvi.

-Unifor Local 4268 represents approximately 575 school bus drivers who provide services for TDSB, Franco Board, TDCSB and other customers in various locations in the GTA.
-Some or all of the customers may see service interruptions if the parties fail to come to a tentative agreement by Thursday May 2, 2019.
+Unifor Local 4268 represents approximately 205 school bus drivers who provide services for DSTS Durham Student Transportation Services, TSTG Toronto Student Transportation Group and other customers in various locations in the eastern GTA/Durham region.
+Some or all of the customers may see service interruptions if the parties fail to come to a tentative agreement by Wednesday March 2, 2022.

-School bus drivers operate large commercial vehicles with a load of up to 70 children and assist students with special needs to attend programs or schools, all on a tight schedule.
+School bus drivers operate large commercial vehicles with up to 70 children on board and they assist students with special needs to attend programs or schools, all on a tight schedule.
 Many times, school bus drivers have multiple routes or destinations built into their schedule.

-“Driving a school bus is a full time commitment for a part time job,” said Unifor Director of Road Transportation Len Poirier.
+“Driving a school bus is a full-time commitment for a part-time job,” said Unifor Director of Road Transportation Len Poirier.
 “We are trying to enshrine a higher level of respect and dignity for these drivers as recruitment and retention in this industry continues to be a problem.
-It’s very troubling that the industry requires so much of these drivers, yet still refuses to compensate them for all their time.”
+It’s very troubling that the industry requires so much of these drivers, yet still refuses to recognize them for their commitment.”